Chapter 10

 I idly thumbed through the items Laura had left.
 “Like the van I suppose?
 It’s different to other cars.”

 “It’s designed for its purpose,” said Wilbur.
 “Intra-city haulage.
 A bit less aerodynamic.
-And slower – eighty k, its limit.”
+And slower—eighty k, its limit.”

-“Long trips are not that common.
+“They’re not that common.
 Most consumption, logically enough, occurs close to sites of production.
 But of course you can’t grow pineapples in this climate, only in the tropical north, so some long hauls can’t be avoided.
 For those, there’s rail, shipping, and bigger, faster, trucks.”

 “What powers them all?
 Has Peak Oil hit yet?”